 So it starts with beauty tips and mutual gushing over sparkly shoes.
 In doing so, I hope I’m establishing a connection; an understanding that I once was that girl who was on a spiritual quest of self-discovery, expression, and acceptance.

 Once was that girl?
 Still is that girl.
 Perhaps we can go adventuring together.

-Rabbi Mara Young serves Woodlands Community Temple in Greenburgh, NY.
+Rabbi Mara Young is a rabbi at Woodlands Community Temple in Greenburgh, New York.